jakandy/smahk/README.md

 When both the script and SuperMemo is running, press any of the below hotkeys to perform the associated action.

-Closing SuperMemo will automatically terminate the smahk script.

 ### General hotkeys (can be invoked from any application):
 - Ctrl-Alt-X: Extract text or image into new child topic
 - Ctrl-Shift-X: Extract text or image into previous topic